scipy-conference/scipy_proceedings/papers/111_lu/paper.rst

         pdfstr = PdfString.encode(value)
         annotation.update(PdfDict(V=pdfstr, AS=pdfstr))

-So now we have all the building blocks to put an automatic form filler together.
-The finished form filler can be found in our Github repository at github.com/westhealth.
+This completes the building blocks to an automatic form filler.

 Consolidating Multiple Filled Forms
 -----------------------------------

 There are two problems with consolidating multiple filled forms.
 The first problem is that when two PDF files are merged matching names are associated with each other.
-For instance, if I had John Doe entered in one form and Jane Doe in the second, when I combine them John Doe will override the second form's name field and John Doe would appear in both forms.
+For instance, if John Doe were entered in one form and Jane Doe in the second, when after combining the two forms John Doe will override the second form's name field and John Doe would appear in both forms.
 The second problem is that most simple command line or programmatic methods of combining two or more PDF files lose form data.
-One solution is to "flatten" the each PDF file.
+One solution is to "flatten" each PDF file.
 This is equivalent to printing the file to PDF.
 In effect, this bakes in the filled form values and does not permit the editing the fields.
 Going even further, one could render the PDFs as images if the only requirement is that the